seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **JESSICA**
 In such a night
-Medea gather’d the enchanted herbs
+Medea gather'd the enchanted herbs
 That did renew old AEson.

 **LORENZO**